s0ders/go-semver-release/docs/recipes/workflow-examples.md

 ### Workflow example

-{% hint style="warning" %}
+> [!WARNING]
-Usually, the first step in a CI/CD job is to clone (or "checkout") the repository on which the workflow will operate.
+> Usually, the first step in a CI/CD job is to clone (or "checkout") the repository on which the workflow will operate.
 When doing so, the checkout step usually has a `depth` property allowing you to fetch tags.
 Make sure that all annotated tags are fetched otherwise the program will not be able to detect previous semantic version tags.
-{% endhint %}

 Below are simple pipeline examples for various CI providers: